 My story begins in late January 2010, when I had a pain in my abdomen after a long walk.
-It turned into her out that I had a 6.5 cm tumor in w what -used-to-be my appendix.
+It turned out that I had a 6.5 cm tumor in what-used-to-be my appendix.
 The tumor had started invading part of my colon and the end of my small intestine.
 I had my appendix removed along with a right hemicolectomy and 21 lymph nodes which were all clean.
 Here in Austin, TX, no one knew how to treat appendix cancer so I phoned up MD Anderson Cancer Center, sent them all my records and was able to get in to see one of three MDA doctors specializing in appendix cancer.
 At my first visit to MD Anderson (8 weeks after my first surgery), the CTs showed another tumor had grown to 5 cm in that 8-week period.
 Things looked grim.

 I had 6 months of weekly aggressive chemo in the hope that the chemo would shrink the second tumor enough so that any remnants of the tumor could be removed.
 After removing all the tumor bits, I would undergo HIPEC at MD Anderson.
 HIPEC stands for “heated intraperitoneal chemo” which is administered right there in the surgical room after removal of the tumor(s).
 The procedure involves a machine to heat and maintain the chemo to a set temperature, just high enough to kill cancer cells but not regular cells.
 The chemo is circulated through the peritoneal cavity via a tube going in and a tube coming out of the cavity and back through the machine to maintain the temp.
 The surgeon stitches the patient up temporarily and then rocks the patient for about 90 minutes to ensure the chemo is sloshed into all the nooks and crannies.
 There’s a reason they call it “MOAS” – the mother of all surgeries!